dinygomes/Wolf/README.md

 # Wolf Portfolio

- <a href="https://twitter.com/diny_gomes">🐺Wolf Portfolio</a> is a one page portfolio designed for a 3D Artist and Motion Designer freelancer that shows basic information about his work.
+ <a href="https://twitter.com/diny_gomes">🐺Wolf Portfolio</a> is a one page designed for a 3D Artist and Motion Designer freelancer that shows important information about his skills and work.